ethschan/SpinalSolution/README.md

     - Connect the **OpenLog SD Card Module** to the Arduino: RX to pin 3, TX to pin 4, RST to pin 5.
 4. **Flash the Firmware**: Use the Arduino IDE to upload the chosen Arduino sketch to the Arduino Uno R3.
 5. **Build Calibration Curve and Calculation Model**: Test the device with known CSF samples to generate a calibration curve.
 Implement a calculation model based on your device's results.

+## Files

+- `/models/case_body.stl`: 3D model for the body of the device's case.
+- `/models/case_lid.stl`: 3D model for the lid of the device's case.
+- `/models/cartridge_container.stl`: 3D model for cartridge containers.
+- `/models/cartridge_valve.stl`: 3D model for cartridge valves.
+- `/models/cuvette_holder.stl`: 3D model for cuvette holders compatible with the device.
+- `/src/SpinalSolution_Barebones.ino`: Arduino sketch for a barebones build.
+- `/src/SpinalSolution_Detailed.ino`: Arduino sketch for a more featured build with real-time graphing.

 ## Circuit Schematic